-Al Jazeera journalist beaten, arrested by Israeli forces from Gaza hospital
+Al Jazeera journalist freed after 12-hour arrest by Israeli forces in Gaza

 “This is the worst conflict for journalists that the Committee to Protect Journalists has ever documented, and the situation is simply getting worse.”

-Scott Griffen, the deputy director of the IPI, said the organisation is “deeply alarmed” by al-Ghoul’s arrest.
+Scott Griffen, the deputy director of the IPI, said the organisation was “deeply alarmed” by al-Ghoul’s arrest, and called for his “immediate release”.

-“We are calling for his immediate release and precise information about his wellbeing at this moment,” Griffen told Al Jazeera.

 Al-Ghoul’s detention, he said, “lays bare the risks that all journalists” face in Gaza after Israel has killed “scores” of them during the war with “almost no accountability”.